feast-dev/feast/docs/reference/denormalized.md

 # Streaming feature computation with Denormalized

-Denormalized makes it easy to compute real-time features and write them directly to your Feast feature store.
+Denormalized makes it easy to compute real-time features and write them directly to your Feast online store.
 This guide will walk you through setting up a streaming pipeline that computes feature aggregations and pushes them to Feast in real-time.

 ![Denormalized/Feast integration diagram](../assets/feast-denormalized.png)